 Formula 1 or F1 has one of the largest numbers of followers worldwide of any sport and, in the last decade, the F1 betting market has grown to become extremely popular.
 In the world of F1 betting, the punter can choose to bet on the outcome of the championship or a single race.
-In the first format, the backer can predict which driver will win the championship over the course of the 20 Grand Prix calendar, as well as which drivers will finish in the top 6 or in the top 3 at the end of the season.
+In the first format, the backer can predict which driver will win the championship over the course of the Grand Prix calendar, as well as which drivers will finish in the top 6 or in the top 3 at the end of the season.
 Furthermore, punters can also predict which drivers will finish the championship as first and runner-up.
 Read on for all the latest F1 betting tips, news, strategy guides, basically all things Formula One betting.

 Get free bonuses, bets, tips and strategy, every week, in your inbox 9500+ punters trust us with their email

 DISCLAIMER: Online Wagering is illegal in some Jurisdictions.